Turkey national football team: 2010s

-Euro 2020

-Turkey were drawn in group H in the qualifying stage along with the 2018 FIFA World Cup champions France, as well as Iceland, Albania, Moldova and Andorra.
-Veteran coach Şenol Güneş revolutionised the team, with many young talents, combining them with experienced players like Burak Yılmaz and Emre Belözoglu.
-The team restructuring proved to be genius, as Turkey had one of the best campaigns in recent history.

-Turkey managed to achieve a 2–0 victory against the group favourites France in Konya and later a 1–1 draw at Stade de France.
-Turkey struggled against the group underdogs Andorra in their first match against them, winning by a 89th-minute goal at the Vodafone Arena in Istanbul.
-Turkey's only defeat in the group came against Iceland in Reykjavik, losing 2–1.
-The defeat came after ill-treatment of the Turkish group at the Iceland customs, keeping them at the airport for 3 hours.
+Turkey was drawn in Group H in the qualifying stages of Euro 2020 along with 2018 World Cup champions France, Iceland, Albania, Moldova, and Andorra.
+Veteran coach Şenol Güneş revolutionized the team, with many young talents, combining them with experienced players like Burak Yılmaz and Emre Belözoglu.
+The team eventually managed to achieve a 2–0 victory against France in Konya and a 1–1 draw at the Stade de France.
+Turkey then struggled against Andorra in their first match, winning after an 89th-minute goal at Vodafone Park in Istanbul.
+Turkey's only defeat in the group came against Iceland in Reykjavík, losing 2–1.
+The defeat came after the ill-treatment of the Turkish group at the Iceland customs, keeping them at the airport for three hours.
 This was followed by an Icelandic supporter holding a toilet brush to team captain Emre Belozoglu as a pretend microphone during an interview.
-The events were heavily criticised by the Turkish and European media.
-In an interview Turkish Coach Şenol Güneş, said that had come here 40 years ago, nothing had changed about the stadium and the country, except that some Icelandic people had lost the hospitality they had 40 years ago.
-Turkey entered matchday 9 against Iceland as group leaders with 19 points.
-Turkey and Iceland were drawn 0–0 at Turk Telekom Arena in Istanbul.
-Though unable to defeat Iceland and losing the first place to France, a draw was enough to secure Turkey a spot in Euro 2020 finals, ahead of their away match against Andorra.
+The events were heavily criticized by the Turkish and European media.
+Turkey entered matchday nine as group leaders with 19 points.
+They and Iceland drew 0–0 at Turk Telekom Arena in Istanbul.
+After finishing behind France, a draw was enough to secure Turkey a spot in Euro 2020 finals, ahead of their away match against Andorra.

-Turkey had the honor of opening the Euro 2020 Finals but it soon turned to be a night to forget for the Turkish.
-Turkey kicked off the European Championship with a 3–0 loss against Italy in Group A at the Olympic Stadium with Ciro Immobile and Lorenzo Insigne on target.
-Roberto Mancini's side had been frustrated by Turkey's defensive approach in the first half but broke through in the 53rd minute when a hard-hit cross from Domenico Berardi flew in off Turkey defender Merih Demiral for an own goal.
-They went to lose the next two games from both Switzerland and Wales, losing all three games in a row alongside debutants North Macedonia.